bshredder/gene-sequencer/README.md

 		````

-We want the the result (C3) to be the 'simulated result of the biological combining of two chromosomes - mieosis.
+We want the result (C3) to be the 'simulated result of the biological combining of two chromosomes - mieosis.
 The minimal implementation will select two of the four alleles based on random selection.
 For extra points you can implement a more complicated and biologically accurate punnette probablity model.

 ## Part B - Overview